greenelab/knowledge-graph-review/manuscript.md

 ![
 A visualization of a constituency parse tree using the following sentence: "BRCA1 is associated with breast cancer" [@1EvoylLWK].
 This type of tree has the root start at the beginning of the sentence.
-Each word is grouped into subphrases depending its correlating part of speech tag.
+Each word is grouped into subphrases depending on its correlating part of speech tag.
 For example, the word "associated" is a past participle verb (VBN) that belongs to the verb phrase (VP) subgroup.
 ](images/figures/constituency_parse_tree_example.png){#fig:constituency-parse-tree-example}